jina-ai/finetuner/docs/components/tuner.md

 ### Tune a bidirectional LSTM on Covid QA

-1. Write an embedding model.
+1. Write an embedding model:

   ````{tab} Keras
   ```python